UWNETLAB/metaknowledge/_posts/docs/2015-11-26-metaknowledge.md

 <a name="drop_nodesByCount"></a><small></small>**[<ins>drop_nodesByCount</ins>]({{ site.baseurl }}{{ page.url }}#drop_nodesByCount)**(_grph, minCount=-inf, maxCount=inf, parameterName='count', ignoreMissing=False_):

-Returns a graph whose nodes have a occurrence count that is within inclusive bounds of minCount and maxCount, i.e minCount <= count <= maxCount.
+Modifies a graph dropping nodes that have a occurrence count that is not within inclusive bounds of minCount and maxCount, i.e minCount <= count <= maxCount.
 Occurrence count is determined by reading the variable associated with the node named parameterName.

 minCount and maxCount default to negative and positive infinity respectively so without specifying either the output should be the input